mzimmerm/flutter_charts/README.md

         convert  $file -resize 150 $(dirname $file)/${copy_name}_w150.png
     done

-1. Before release, run once the script in heading [1](#org1b0969e).
+1. Before release, run once the script in heading [1](#org6344630).
 If generates examples from code.
 Should be run once, manually, before export to MD.
 Before export to MD, delete the line "RESULTS".
 The manually generated sections will be exported to MD during export.
 Before running again, delete the generated examples header sections, as they would accumulate.
+ALSO, make the table with small images 4 cells per row (do this by editing in text mode)